 9. special storage conditions

-Store in a refrigerator (2°C – 8°C).
+Store in a refrigerator.
 Do not freeze or place next to the freezer compartment or a freezer pack.

 Store in the original package in order to protect from light.
 The unopened medicine may be stored in the original package at room temperature (not above 30°C) for up to three months.